supercollider-quarks/redUniverse/readme.txt

 //--
+080219 - updated for sc3.2 and swingosc0.59
+	fixed all pendulum examples to draw line on swingosc (added a GUI.pen.stroke) changed from mouseover to mousemove so now it's required to click&drag to update mouse position. fixed 150-track_synth.scd and took away RedTrack.  now using only standard ugens for audio tracking.
 080116 - changed from 25 to 40 fps for RedWindow and RedJWindow .play
 	some small corrections to match Pen changes to width_ 071205 - converted all help.rtf to .html and the examples to .scd